podaac/generate_combiner/combiner/README.md

 **NOTES**
 - In order for the commands to execute the `/combiner/` directories will need to point to actual directories on the system.
-- The `/usr/local` directory contains the IDL license requirements.
+- IDL is installed and configured by the Dockerfile.